devm1023/email_crawler/README.md

 # Contact Support:
 The "Issues" tab is available in this same page in case you need any help or if you see any bugs that needs to be informed.
 I will try fixing them if possible.
 # Need Some Custom Crawlers?
-Send a mail to thechoyon@outlook.com describing your details regarding the crawler/scraper you want to be programmed [I accept Bitcoin payments only]
+Type in your Skype ID in the "Issues" tab and say that you want to order a crawler program.
+Note that, I accept payment through Perfect Money only!
+Just in case you don't have that option as a payment, it's not important to ask for anything to me :)